-The annual incentive (bonus) plan aims to encourage the achievement of financial performance targets and reward the executive officers based on Saputo's success.
-The annual bonus of the executive officers is based solely on the financial performance of the Company or of the relevant division, as the Corporate Governance and HR Committee considers that such performance is closely related to and reflects the officers' individual performance.
+The annual incentive (bonus) plan aims to encourage the achievement of financial performance targets and reward the executive officers based on the Company's success.
+The annual bonus of the executive officers is based solely on the financial performance of the Company or, if applicable, on a combination of the financial performance of the Company and of the relevant division, as the Corporate Governance and HR Committee considers that such performance is closely related to and reflects the officers' individual performance.
 Each year, the Committee determines the financial performance targets which are used for the calculation and payment of bonuses, and the bonus amount that would be paid to each executive officer for achieving such performance, as well as the maximum bonus amount that would be paid to each executive officer should the targets be exceeded.

-For fiscal 2012, as in previous years, financial performance was based on the level of achievement of the earnings before interest, income taxes, depreciation and amortization ("EBITDA") realized after adjustments described below ("Adjusted EBITDA") when compared to the EBITDA set forth in the fiscal 2012 budget approved by the Board of Directors ("Budgeted EBITDA").
+For fiscal 2014, as in previous years, financial performance was based on the level of achievement of the earnings before interest, income taxes, depreciation, amortization, acquisition, restructuring and other costs ("Adjusted EBITDA") realized after adjustments described below ("Market-Adjusted EBITDA") when compared to the EBITDA set forth in the fiscal 2014 budget approved by the Board ("Budgeted EBITDA").
 When determining the budgets, Management establishes assumptions with respect to market factors that have an impact on the Company's results.
 These include the average block market per pound of cheese, the spread (being the relationship between the average block market per pound of cheese and the cost of milk as raw material), as well as the whey market price.
 Such market factors and their impact on the Company's results are discussed in the Management's Discussion and Analysis accompanying the Company's financial statements.

-In order to determine the level of achievement of EBITDA realized by the Company compared to the Budgeted EBITDA for purposes of the bonus calculation, the Company adjusts EBITDA realized to take into consideration the assumptions used when preparing the Budgeted EBITDA.
-The Adjusted EBITDA therefore excludes the impact of market factors that have an effect on EBITDA, but on which the executive officers have no control.
-Bonuses are therefore paid based on the level of achievement of Adjusted EBITDA when compared to Budgeted EBITDA.
+In order to determine the level of achievement of Adjusted EBITDA realized by the Company compared to the Budgeted EBITDA for purposes of the bonus calculation, the Company reconciles Adjusted EBITDA realized to take into consideration the assumptions used when preparing the Budgeted EBITDA.
+The Market-Adjusted EBITDA therefore excludes the impact of market factors that have an effect on EBITDA, but on which the executive officers have no control.
+Bonuses are therefore paid based on the level of achievement of Market-Adjusted EBITDA when compared to Budgeted EBITDA.

-Under the annual incentive (bonus) plan, a bonus can only be paid if at least 85% of the Budgeted EBITDA is met by the Company or the relevant division depending on the executive officer.
-Similarly, the maximum bonus amount can only be earned if the Company or the relevant division meets or exceeds 105% of Budgeted EBITDA.
-Bonus payments are made proportionately to the level actually achieved above 85%.
+Under the annual incentive (bonus) plan, a bonus can only be paid if at least 85% of the Budgeted EBITDA is met by the Company, or the relevant division, depending on the executive officer.
+Similarly, the maximum bonus amount can only be earned if the Company, or the relevant division, meets or exceeds 105% of Budgeted EBITDA.
+Bonus payments are made proportionately to the level actually achieved above 85% of Budgeted EBITDA until the maximum of 105% of Budgeted EBITDA.
 In connection with its responsibilities as compensation committee, the Corporate Governance and HR Committee has discretion to either award compensation absent the achievement of the performance goals established or to reduce or increase the size of any payout.
-Such discretion was not exercised during fiscal 2012 with respect to executive compensation.
+Such discretion was not exercised during fiscal 2014 with respect to NEOs.